blankoworld/makefly/doc/DEV.README.md

 Source file contains the content of the post.

 You probably think that this make no sense, but have a look to the Makefile to see that's useful.
-For further information, read **Leanr more about posts ' files** section.
+For further information, read **Learn more about posts ' files** section.

 ### Configuration file

 As some programs, Makefly aims to permit configuration in ONE unique file: **makefly.rc**.
 But as others, you can do more by customizing Makefly's files as:

-  * Makefile: some variables could be useful to display errors in another langages, give some other template files, add more variables, etc.
+  * Makefile: some variables could be useful to display errors in another languages, give some other template files, add more variables, etc.
   * lang/translate.* files: You can add a new translation or add more values
   * template files: You can customize template as you want.
 But not sure it works after changes :-)